checkmarx-ts/CxUtils/README.md

 [cx-flow-ado](cx-flow-ado) | Sample CxFlow Docker image for Azure DevOps Pipelines [cx-jenkins-lib](cx-jenkins-lib) | Jenkins Pipeline shared library example [cx-sast-scans-analysis](cx-sast-scans-analysis) | Powershell utility to pull scan data / build metrics from a CxSAST instance
+[cx-sast-shell-tools](cx-sast-shell-tools) | A collection of powershell scripts that use the SAST APIs to perform business functions
 [cx-sca-search](cx-sca-search) | Tool to search for a given open-source library name in the results of prior Checkmarx SCA scans.
 This search tool complements the search capability in the current SCA results User Interface, which limits searches to the current scan.
 [CxFlowDemoInstance](CxFlowDemoInstance) | Scripting to create a full path demonstration environment for Cx-Flow on your local machine in under 10 minutes.
 [cxgit](cxgit) | Powershell utility designed to help answer the question "I have XXX repositories, how many CxProjects do I need"?